 Skin laxity refers to the loss of skin elasticity and firmness that occurs as a natural part of the aging process.
 One of the most common areas where skin laxity is noticeable is in the lower face, particularly in the area around the jawline, which can lead to the formation of jowls.

 Skin tags are small, soft, skin-coloured growths on the skin.
-They vary in colour and size from a few millimetres up to 5cm wide.
 They typically occur in areas where skin friction is common including the underarms, inner thighs, eyelids and neck.
-They are not dangerous but can be very annoying and uncomfortable if they get caught.
-It is important if you are unsure to check with your doctor as moles can commonly be mistaken for skin tags.

 Stretch marks are long, narrow streaks or lines that develop on the skin when it is stretched or pulled beyond its normal limit.
 They can appear as reddish, purple, or brownish streaks when they first form, and then fade over time to a lighter color that is similar to the surrounding skin.